A SURVEY OF OPTIONS AND STRATEGIES

 REMOVABLE BATTERY POWER BANKS

-Power banks that allow the batteries to be removed, offer many advantages:
+Power banks that allow the batteries to be removed (sometimes referred to as DIY power banks, because the device is delivered without batteries, which the user must supply), offer many advantages:

 • You can use the highest quality batteries, (You get to choose).